Especially if you’re a consultant or small agency, you have a lot of people wanting to sit down with you for a free consultation.

 But you’re a pro.

-- Demonstrated your expertise in certain areas— published prominently, not because you merely say you’re pro.
+- Demonstrated your expertise in certain areas— published prominently, not because you merely say you’re a pro.

 - Built a series of checklists that you follow, which you carefully select from, depending upon the situation.